pbloem/profane-tmesis/if-croesus-goes-to-war.md

 "Pamphilos of the Ardiae.
 Your household numbers fifteen slaves.
 Five-thousand strong are sworn to answer your call.
 Your olive grove is the envy of the Adriatic.
 You have come to ask me a question.
 It is about your son."

-She kept smiling, patiently as I stood silently.
+She kept smiling patiently as I stood there, silent.

 I was at a loss.
 I had used assumed names, invented many characters for myself to play.
 For years, I had not given away a single truth.
 Precisely for this purpose.
 Precisely so that I would be armored against their cruel tricks.

-"This is the night you've been waiting for Pamphilos, this is the night an Oracle answers your questions."
+"This is the night you've been waiting for Pamphilos, this is the night an oracle answers your questions."

 I could not have spoken if I wanted to.
 I stayed still.
 I tried desperately not to let her read how much she had shaken me.